Skip to main content

 Large purchases and your credit score

 Keep in mind that large purchases may temporarily affect your credit score since they will likely increase your credit utilization ratio.
-Using a credit card for big expenses may affect your credit score if it raises your credit utilization ratio too high.
+Using a credit card for big expenses may impact your credit score if it raises your credit utilization ratio too high.

 Managing repayment of large purchases on credit cards